Living in Ealing

 Transport links analysis

-Ealing has good public transport links, with regular services connecting the area to major employment centres and neighbouring towns.
+Ealing benefits from outstanding public transport connectivity, making it easy to reach central London, major airports, and neighbouring areas without a car.
 The nearest railway station is Ealing Broadway, providing regular services to surrounding areas.
 Transport connectivity data is sourced from NaPTAN, the official UK database of public transport access points.

 For commuters, Ealing offers strong connectivity.
 The area is well served by the London Underground, Overground, and bus networks, making it feasible to commute across London without a car.

 Impact on property values: Transport links are one of the strongest predictors of property prices.
 Areas within walking distance of a station typically command a premium of 10-15% over areas further away.
-The good transport connectivity in Ealing provides solid support for property values.
+The excellent transport links in Ealing are a key factor supporting its property values.

 Living in Ealing — lifestyle and amenities